gs-techtonica/intermentionz-zelma/README.md

 ## MVP (Minimal Viable Product)

-- The user can log in with their Google account
+- The user can login using Auth0 (additions: Google Login Feature)
 - The user can add affirmations to their list and view them at any given time
-- Applications uses an Affirmations API to consume a Quote of the Day
 - User can delete affirmations from table
+- Consume a Quote of the Day API

 ## Stretch Goals

 - Send their favorite Mention/Affirmation to the user via text (Twilio SMS API) - ACHIEVED!
-- Send the user's SMS on a schedule (partly achieved - yet to be implemented)
+- Send the user's SMS on a schedule (added as an OpenSource Issue)

 ## Mockups & WireFrames